Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

     - Plastic cups and elastic bands

 - Also Useful:
-    - Screwdriver with haztape streamer (for showing streamlines)
+    - Stick with blue streamers (for showing streamlines)
     - Paper

 - CHaOS only: